manuel-ai-commits/PowerCO-customer-churn-prediction/README.md

-**PowerCO: factors influencing cunstomer churn using machine learning**
+**PowerCO: factors influencing customer churn using machine learning**

 This project addresses a real-world challenge faced by Powerco, New Zealand’s leading dual-energy distributor.
 The company seeks to better understand the factors contributing to customer churn, with a particular emphasis on how pricing dynamics influence customer behavior.
 The insights gained aim to inform strategies for customer retention and optimized pricing.